torvalds/linux/Documentation/doc-guide/sphinx.rst

 Using Sphinx for kernel documentation
 =====================================

-The Linux kernel uses `Sphinx`_ to generate pretty documentation from `reStructuredText`_ files under ``Documentation``.
+The GNU/Linux kernel uses `Sphinx`_ to generate pretty documentation from `reStructuredText`_ files under ``Documentation``.
 To build the documentation in HTML or PDF formats, use ``make htmldocs`` or ``make pdfdocs``.
 The generated documentation is placed in ``Documentation/output``.